jcon321/EQMacEmuDockerHub/README.md

   * https://www.takproject.net/

 The purpose of this image is to quickly stand up a TAKP server.
-This is not a development environment, if you're interested in modifying the source then visit https://github.com/EQMacEmu/Server/tree/main/.devcontainer for information on a dockerized development environment.
-This is not recommended, nor configured properly, for production/public use.
+This is not a development environment, if you're interested in modifying the server's source then visit https://github.com/EQMacEmu/Server/tree/main/.devcontainer for information on a dockerized development environment.
+This is not recommended nor configured properly for production/public use, though advanced users may extend this image and harden it for public use.

 &nbsp;
 &nbsp;